 The following excerpt is from "The Science Behind Algonquins Animals".

-Gray Jay Research in Algonquin Park
+Canada Jay Research in Algonquin Park

 But first just a little background about Algonguin Park for those who are not familiar with this historic Canadian environmental park.